North Carolina Bus Accident Attorneys

 When You Come to Our Firm, You Become a Part of Our Family

 If you or someone you know was injured in a bus accident, Crumley Roberts can help.
-We represent bus passengers, pedestrians, cyclists, and occupants of other vehicles who have been injured in collisions with buses in North Carolina or South Carolina.
+We represent bus passengers, pedestrians, cyclists, and occupants of other vehicles who have been injured in collisions with buses in North Carolina.
 We understand that you are dealing with one of life’s most difficult moments, and we want to take away the worry.

 Handling bus accident claims can be challenging, as buses are typically owned and operated by corporations or government entities.
-Bus operation is also governed by special laws established by North Carolina, South Carolina, and the city in which the bus is operating.
+Bus operation is also governed by special laws established by North Carolina as a whole, and the city in which the bus is operating.
 These factors present added difficulties that your lawyer must be prepared to face.
 At Crumley Roberts, we are up for the challenge.
 We are committed to following through on our promise to care like family, listen to learn, and do what’s right.

 The Serious Consequences of a Bus Accident

-Bus accidents are one of the most serious types of traffic accidents that occur on North and South Carolina roadways.
+Bus accidents are one of the most serious types of traffic accidents that occur on North Carolina roadways.
 This is true for three key reasons:

 - Buses are large vehicles and can cause considerable damage when they are involved in a collision.
 Other, smaller vehicles are more likely to sustain serious damage in a crash.

 - Buses may carry dozens of people at a time, meaning more people may be injured in a crash.